Sauder1973/R-Cleaning-Data-Samsung-Activity-Recog/CodeBook.md

 			FILE: 'y_train.txt - File contains the activities measured by row or observation.
 Single value 1 to 6 for each row.

 Transformations or work that you performed to clean up the data

+To Clean up the data, I did the following:

+1. Merged the test data with subject and activity
+2. Merged the train data with subject and activity
+3. Merge the consolidated test and train data
+4. Subset to fetch the required columns.
+5. Tidy up the data by subject and activity to calculate the means